 UNHCR:

 - Intervention sites should not be located in the elephant migration corridor.
-Hence, elephant migration route map set by the IUCN/UNCHR should follow during site selection.
-DPHE response that, during site selection this point was considered. - They requested to inform them, if project face any elephant incident during implementation
+Hence, elephant migration road map set by the IUCN/UNCHR should follow during site selection. - They requested to inform them, if project face any elephant incident during implementation.